chaostoolkit-incubator/chaostoolkit-humio/README.md

 ## Usage

+This extension can be used a control on the experiment or a notification plugin of the Chaos Toolkit CLI itself.
+Usually, only one of these two methods is used at any given time as they serve similar purpose but feel free to combine them.
+The control approach is deeper because it logs down to the activity whereas notifications are much higher level.

+### Notification

-To use this extension, edit your [chaostoolkit settings][settings] by adding the following payload:
+To use this extension to push notifications, edit your [chaostoolkit settings][settings] by adding the following payload:

 [settings]: http://chaostoolkit.org/reference/usage/settings/